 In 1983, the CDA issued our first bonds for the First Time Homebuyer Program.
 Since that time, we have provided low-interest mortgage financing for thousands of homeowners purchasing their first home in Dakota County.

 In the late 1980s, in partnership with Dakota County, the CDA embarked on a 10-year plan to locally finance and construct affordable housing for seniors.
-In 1996, the Dakota County Board of Commissioners approved a second 10-year plan and in 2007 approved a third phase to construct and additional 10 buildings by 2016.
-Today, the CDA is constructing its 27th senior housing development, with the 28th following closely behind.
-Currently, our Senior Housing Program houses over 1,500 households throughout Dakota County.
+In 1996, the Dakota County Board of Commissioners approved a second 10-year plan and in 2007 approved a third phase.
+Today, our Senior Housing Program houses over 1,700 households throughout Dakota County.

-In 1990, to add to our portfolio, the CDA developed the Workforce Housing Partnership Program.
+In 1990, to address affordable housing needs for families, the CDA developed the Workforce Housing Partnership Program.
 The program partners the CDA with a private corporation to fund the construction of workforce housing for moderate-income families.
-Since that time, the CDA has constructed 23 developments, with construction of the 24th underway.
-The Workforce Housing Program houses over 700 families providing them with safe and affordable townhome rental units throughout 10 Dakota County cities.
+Since that time, the CDA has constructed 25 developments.
+The Workforce Housing Program houses over 800 families providing them with safe and affordable townhome rental units located in nine Dakota County cities.

-The CDA has been designated as a High Performer from the U.S. Department of Housing and Urban Development (HUD) for the administration of the Housing Choice Voucher Program and Scattered Site Public Housing Program.
-The agency has received numerous awards including the Blue Ribbon Best Practices Award for the overall achievement of affordable housing goals from the U.S. Department of HUD and award of Achievement for Excellence in Financial Reporting.
+The CDA is consistently designated as a High Performer from the U.S. Department of Housing and Urban Development (HUD) for the administration of the Housing Choice Voucher Program and Scattered Site Public Housing Program and also received the Blue Ribbon Best Practices Award for the overall achievement of affordable housing goals.

 Fair Housing Information